JamesClarke01/GameEnginesProject/README.md

 All of the sounds used in this project were sampled from the Star Wars movies and edited by us using the Audacity software to make integration into the game more seamless.

 ## Player
 For player control we used various nodes from XR tools, such as XROrigin.
-We attached a lightsaber object to the right hand.
+We attached a lightsaber to the right hand, that the player can swing to deflect bolts and attack enemies.

 ## Lightsaber object
+This has an Area3D collision object on the blade to handle collisions with the bolts and enemies.
+A directional sound can be heard from it as the player moves it.

 ## Enemies
 The enemies will face the player as the player moves through the level.
 Each enemy is given a unique random interval that they will fire at.